Reputation Checker

 CS2 Playtime & Medals

 Hours played and service medals are hard to fake.
-A 2024 Service Medal means the account earned enough XP to level up to rank 40 at least once that year.
 Low hours with high skill is suspicious.
 Thousands of hours with service medals from multiple years is a strong sign of a legitimate account.

 Community & Trade Status

 Trade bans and community bans are separate from VAC.
-A trade ban usually means the account was involved in scamming or unauthorized trading.
-Community bans come from Steam forum or community behavior.
-Both of these tank Trust Factor.
+A trade ban usually means scamming or unauthorized trading.
+Both tank Trust Factor.

 Frequently Asked Questions